zonArt/openlp/documentation/manual/source/songusage.rst

 Generating reports
 ------------------
-Reports can be generated between any two dates.
-The system defaults to 1st September previous year to 31st August current year.
+This option allows reports to be generated between any two dates.
+The system automatically defaults to  dates between the 1st September last year and 31st August this year.
 The data is written to a file in a selectable directory.
 The file name is **usage_detail_fromdate_todate.txt**.

 .. image:: pics/songusagereport.png